How to file a Texas annual report

 Texas doesn't have a filing called an "annual report."
 Instead, the state requires businesses to be familiar with three main annual filings: the Franchise Tax Report, the Public Information Report (PIR), and the Ownership Information Report (OIR).

-Not all businesses need to file all three reports, but these filings are due on the same day.
-The requirements vary based on your entity type and structure.
+Not all businesses need to file all three reports, but these filings share the same deadline.
+The requirements vary based on your entity type, structure, and annual revenue.

 Deadlines for Texas annual reports